Help Out At Our Adoption Centers We cannot accept volunteers at the adoption centers under the age of 18

 To join the group, you must have a Google account, although you don’t need a GMail account.
 You should also be familiar with Google Docs.

 We look forward to seeing you in the group.

 If you’d like to volunteer, please download the Volunteer Application form, complete it, save it as [Your Name] CARE Volunteer Application.pdf and return it to us at volunteer AT careanimalrights DOT org.

-If you have any questions regarding volunteering at CARE, please use the email form below.
+If you have any questions regarding volunteering at CARE, please contact us using the form below.